 Testing of Sexually Transmitted Infections (STIs)

-Laboratory diagnosis of some STIs require expensive technologies or the facilities of a specialist laboratory while others can be diagnosed at home or at district/general laboratories.
+Laboratory diagnosis of some STIs requires expensive technologies or specialist laboratory facilities, while others can be diagnosed at home or in district laboratories.

-STIs like gonorrhea, syphilis, trichomoniasis, candidiasis, G.vaginalis bacterial vaginosis, etc can be diagnosed using appropriate microscopy and staining techniques.
-Diseases like gonorrhea, chancroid can be diagnosed by culture using a selective enriched medium.
-Immunological methods (e.g. ELISA, ICT-based tests) are now available for the diagnosis of chlamydial infections, HIV, Genital herpes infection, syphilis, etc. PCR and molecular technologies have also been developed to diagnose some STIs like HIV.
+STIs like gonorrhea, syphilis, trichomoniasis, candidiasis, G.vaginalis bacterial vaginosis, etc., can be diagnosed using microscopy and staining techniques.
+Culture can diagnose diseases like gonorrhea and chancroid using a selective enriched medium.
+Immunological methods (e.g., ELISA, ICT-based tests) are now available for diagnosing chlamydial infections, HIV, Genital herpes infection, syphilis, etc. PCR and molecular technologies have also been developed to diagnose some STIs like HIV.